Ayaka Takahashi: Career

 In 2016, Takahashi and Misaki Matsutomo won the women's doubles gold medal at the Summer Olympics in Rio de Janeiro, Brazil, became the first ever Japan's to win an Olympic badminton gold medal.
 She and her women's doubles partner Matsutomo also honored with the Female Player of the Year award.
 They are playing together for more than ten years, ever since they were schoolmates.
 Takahashi and Matsutomo became the first pair from outside China to win the women's Olympic doubles title since the 1996 Atlanta Games, giving Japan its second medal in the event after Mizuki Fujii and Reika Kakiiwa took silver at the 2012 London Olympic Games.

 Takahashi announced her retirement in an online conference on 19 August 2020, and officially left the national and Unisys team at the end of August.

 Personal life

 Takahashi is the older sister of Sayaka Takahashi, a singles badminton player.
 In 2020, Ayaka announced that she had married Yuki Kaneko, a teammate in both the Japanese national and Unisys teams.
 Kaneko is also Matsutomo's mixed doubles partner.
+Takahashi announced the birth of her first child, a daughter, on her Instagram on 23 February 2022.